 It is never too early to begin thinking and planning for next season.

 Other factors come into play, such as the increase or decrease in U.S. cotton acreage in 2018.
-The graph below shows the relationship of U.S. cotton acreage to a ratio of corn prices (Dec’18 CBOT futures) to cotton prices (Dec’18 ICE cotton) in the first quarter of the year.
-Based on the current level of that ratio (5.8, circa Sept.
-22) we might expect a middle level of cotton plantings around 12 million acres.
+The graph below shows the relationship of U.S. cotton acreage to a ratio of Dec’18 CBOT corn futures to Dec’18 ICE cotton futures in the first quarter of the year.
+Based on the current level of that ratio (5.6, circa November 17) we might expect a middle level of cotton plantings around 12 million acres.
 That represents little change over what U.S. growers planted in 2017.
 (To be fair, the above analysis needs to account for cotton acreage in the Mid-South and Southeast that might switch to soybeans if cotton prices slip over the winter.
 However, increasing acreage in KS/OK/TX may offset decreases in the eastern cotton belt.)

-Another reason to expect at least the same level of cotton acreage is that major regions of the country (West Texas, Mid-South) are so far having a record-breaking kind of year.
+Another reason to expect a similar level of cotton acreage is that major regions of the country (West Texas, Mid-South) are so far having a record-breaking kind of year.
 That kind of vibe tends to be self-reinforcing.
 Assuming demand influences are similar, this sounds like a recipe for starting off heavy and then treading water, i.e., maintaining high ending stocks and pressuring prices.
 The onset of price weakness may come at a very bad time when the base prices for 2018 crop insurance policies are being established.
 This is a rationale to consider hedging earlier than usual.

 Another wrinkle to consider, though, is that NOAA has issued a La Niña advisory.
 This is frequently associated with dryer than normal conditions which could last into next spring.
 However, drier conditions early often lead to increased plantings in Texas, so the potential for an average size crop will still be there.
 However, there may well be higher-than-average abandonment, so we will have to see.